Shadowsocks-NET/shadowsocks-specs/2022-1-shadowsocks-2022-edition.md

 To handle server restarts, clients MUST allow each client session to be associated with more than one server session.
 Each association MUST be remembered for no less than the NAT timeout, which is at least 60 seconds.
 Alternatively, clients MAY choose to keep track of one old server session and one current server session, and reject newer server sessions when the last packet received from the old session is less than 1 minute old.

 Clients and servers MUST employ a sliding window filter for each relay session to check incoming packets for duplicate or out-of-window packet IDs.
 Existing implementations from WireGuard MAY be used.
-The check MUST be performed after header validation, which filters out packets that are semantically invalid or have a bad timestamp.
+The packet ID MAY be checked as soon as the separate header is decrypted, but the sliding window state MUST NOT be updated before successful header validation, which filters out packets that are semantically invalid or have a bad timestamp.

 ## 4. Optional Methods